1968 Dodge Super Stock DART 426ci 575hp HEMI / An EXACT Reproduction

 The body was completed by the second owner himself. it is built to the exact specs of the original Dart Super Stock 426 Hemi “as delivered”.
 The original body was rotisserie-restored, and fully primed “as delivered”.
 No undercoating or body sealant was added as original.
 The raw fiberglass front clip with Hemi lift-off hood, “Plexi” type side glass with pull strap glass and fixed quarter glass, all “as delivered”.
 Hurst factory type rear wheel well cutouts are “as delivered”.
 It has the correct black rims & street tires, special off set master cylinder and hoses and the correct detailing and stickers from the factory.
 This Dart is literally built as close to original Hurst specs as possible.
 It is a TOP show winner and has never been raced!

 This car is so precise that even the interior is fully restored to specs including the exact A-100 light weight bucket seats with aluminum mounting brackets.
 Chrysler initially used these seats in the A-100 Dodge Van.
 They found them to be extremely light weight and began using them in the Super Stock Dart.
 Racing seat belts and all correct delete plates were used as original.
+Everything you see on this car is exactly how the factory built it including items such as the plastic lightweight side windows, the door jamb overspray and the primer finish.

 This amazing piece of Stock Car history is virtually brand new and as a reproduction, is available at a fraction of the cost of one of the original 80.